FRCTeam2501/2021-Examples/README.md

 ## 4. Installing VS Code

-Next, you will want to follow this blog post on how to install visual studio code on your Pi: https://pimylifeup.com/raspberry-pi-visual-studio-code/
+You will want to follow this blog post on how to install visual studio code on your Pi: https://pimylifeup.com/raspberry-pi-visual-studio-code/
-     - Instead of installing via double click, need to do `sudo apt install ~/Downloads/[tab]`

 5. Update OS